Axonista/axonista-website/commerce.markdown

 ---
 title: Commerce
 permalink: "/commerce"
-commerce-description: Sell products from directly inside your <br> video, on any device or TV
+commerce-description: Sell products from directly inside your video, on any device or TV
 layout: commerce
 ---